bwalshe/simple_http_server/README.md

 This is a pretty standard pattern in concurrent programming known as a **Thread Pool**.
-Thread pools are more general of course - instead of putting connections on the queue, we put generic *jobs* on there, and the thread pool executes whatever is in the job instead of reading a connection and generating a response.
+Thread pools are more general purpose than this of course - instead of putting connections on the queue, we put generic *jobs* on there, and the thread pool executes whatever is in the job instead of reading a connection and generating a response.